-You may wish to add disk space, reclaim disk space, repartition existing disk space (see "IRIX Admin: Disks and Filesystems"), or redesign your backup procedure, for example, to use data compression (see "Saving Files Using Data Compression" on page 20). unix: ec0: no carrier: check Ethernet cable unix: NFS write error 151 on host garfield unix: NFS2 getattr failed for server some.host.name: Timed out unix: Tape 3: Hardware error, Non-recoverable mediad: Could not access device /dev/rmt/tps0d6nr, Device busy unix: Tape 3: requires cleaning unix: Tape 3: Unrecoverable media error unix: NOTICE: SCSI tape #0, 6 had 1 successful retried commands (0% of r/w)
+You may wish to add disk space, reclaim disk space, repartition existing disk space (see IRIX Admin: Disks and Filesystems), or redesign your backup procedure, for example, to use data compression (see "Saving Files Using Data Compression" on page 21).

+'''

+unix: ec0: no carrier: check Ethernet cable

+unix: NFS write error 151 on host garfield

+unix: NFS2 getattr failed for server some.host.name: Timed out

+'''

 These and similar network errors only represent a problem if you are using network resources (for example, a remote tape or disk drive) in your backup or recovery procedure.
-If this is the case, reestablish proper network connections (see "IRIX Admin: Networking and Mail") and either verify that your backup or recovery was successful or reinitiate it.
+If this is the case, reestablish proper network connections (see IRIX Admin: Networking and Mail) and either verify that your backup or recovery was successful or reinitiate it.